mapbender/mapbender-documentation/en/functions/export/printclient.rst

 The element "dynamic_text" looks for a group description that is given in the first assigned group of the print.
 You can implement the dynamic text independently from the dynamic image.

-Since Mapbender 3.2. there is a new feature which allows users to print their name.
+It is possible to print a user name.
 In order to do this, one has to insert **user_name** into their print template.
 The logged-in user's name is then printed at the defined location.
 If no user is logged in, nothing is printed.

 .. image:: ../../../figures/print_client_user_name.png
      :scale: 80